 The entrances on buses are equipped with grab handles and steps.
+The grab handles to enter and exit the vehicle are at the front door and the sliding door.

 (i) To avoid risks:

 - When getting into and out of the vehicle, only use the grab handles and steps.
 Only they are designed for such a load. - Keep steps and entry sills free from dirt, e.g. mud, clay, snow and ice.